 Full moons are high energy and felt not just the day of, but for days before and after.
 They heighten emotions and intuition, such as women experience before menstruation.
 During the full moon, we are more likely to overreact.

-I spent this full moon last year with three other women.
-We swallowed the diamond sky and slithered naked like mermaids between the mighty boulders of the Yuba river, dazzled by the sun.
+In our feet the fishes glide in a ring of perpetuity, urging us toward the ocean’s rocky depths.
+I see a swimmer suspended in holy water, detached from terrestrial limitations: flowing, folding, flowering, reemerging again and again.
+Once I spent this full moon with three other women.
+We swallowed the diamond sky and slithered naked like mermaids between mighty boulders of the Yuba river, dazzled by the sun.
 I laughed until I cried.
 I sang.
 I sat high on a bridge above the rocks.
 I walked barefoot and reveled in it all.

 Fill your days with divine service, yoga, meditation, proper diet and dreams of what comes next.
 Too much Pisces makes us trip out, but too much Virgo makes us mechanical and insensitive, and this is far more dangerous in a world so starved for spiritual water.
 Let your dreams gush out into moonlit streets.
 Wear cool or white tones.
 In meditation, focus on the third eye and crown chakra.
 Give yourself a foot massage and try Pisces Yoga.
 To find your personal moon sign, click here.

 Mantra: I surrender / ishvara pranidhana